You have been working toward making healthier changes to your diet. However you seem to be struggling to get the rest of the family on the same page.

 You love them and want them to be a part of these healthy food changes with you.
 This will be both helpful and supportive to you in making changes.

-Also you want to see them healthier also because you care about them.
+The bottom line is that you want to see your family healthier because you care about them.

 How do you go about eliminating the junk food that they have become so used to and get them into taking on positive food choices.

 The answer is that it needs to be gradual, one step at a time and staying positive that it can be done!